 Enjoying old-styled European cuisine at The Old European Restaurant means biting into our mouthwatering Monte Cristo sandwich.
 Monte Cristo is not your basic grilled cheese sandwich or regular French toast.
 This delicacy combines delicious egg-fried sourdough bread with melted cheese, ham, and turkey center, which makes it a perfect snack for a lunch date with a friend or on a group outing after church.

-The Monte Cristo sandwich isn’t consistent across the country.
+The true Monte Cristo sandwich cannot be found in all regions of the country.
 It’s an extremely popular sandwich in the country’s north-western region, like where The Old European Restaurant resides.
-Those who reside in the southwest will struggle to find it on the menu.
+Those who reside in the southwest will struggle to find the authentic Monte Cristo sandwich recipe on the menu.

 What does a sandwich need to be called a Monte Cristo?

 All Monte Cristos have two things in common.
 They are made from egg-fried bread and have melted cheese.
 Those in search of a true Monte Cristo won’t find a solid definition of it anywhere.
 While it’s often a meat and cheese sandwich, an egg and cheese variety can be made for those looking to enjoy it on a Kosher diet.
 There’s no vegan way to make it, but vegetarians may also love the alteration.

 The Old European Restaurant uses raspberry jam as a delicious dip for the sandwich.
 Those looking to make it at home may find other types of jams to side with sandwiches deliciously.
 Black currant jelly is a common recommendation for those looking to pair their sandwich with a nice dip.
 Most of us even have grape jelly lying around the house.
 Since the Monte Cristo sandwich ingredients are easy to find, like cheese and butter, you can easily whip one up in your own kitchen.
 Of course, it won’t compare to the professional quality you’ll find at a restaurant.